When is Tell Me Why released? What’s it about? Is there a trailer? - TheNewsTrace

 What’s Tell Me Why about?

-Tell Me Why follows twins Alyson and Tyler as they return to their childhood dwelling in small-town Alaska to uncover the mysteries of their previous and are available to phrases with their troubled upbringing.
-Gameplay will make use of the particular bond of the twins, who’re capable of share their reminiscences – however each have totally different recollections of what occurred.
-Gamers will then must make selections primarily based on which reminiscences they consider, which is able to influence the video games’ many doable outcomes.
+Tell Me Why follows twins Alyson and Tyler as they return to their childhood house in small-town Alaska to uncover the mysteries of their previous and are available to phrases with their troubled upbringing.
+Gameplay will make use of the particular bond of the twins, who’re capable of share their recollections – however each have totally different recollections of what occurred.
+Gamers will then need to make choices based mostly on which recollections they imagine, which is able to impression the video games’ many potential outcomes.

 Dontnod Leisure labored with LGBT media advocacy company GLAAD whereas making the sport, to make sure that the character of Tyler was an genuine illustration of the trans expertise in addition to a totally realised character in his personal proper.
 Tyler is additionally voiced by trans actor August Aiden Black and was examined on trans gamers.